PScoriae/pierreccesario/main/content/projects/shuttleday.info.md

 # Accomplishments

-- SaaS web app that enables users to collaboratively schedule badminton sessions
-- Architected multi-AWS service architecture
+- Architected hybrid cloud GitOps Kubernetes architecture
-- Engineered multi-stage Jenkins CI/CD pipelines to automate build and deployments; ensure code quality and tests
+- Engineered multi-branch Jenkins CI pipelines to automate builds on PR; ensure code quality with tests
+- Implemented ArgoCD GitOps workflow for Continuous Deployment
+- Developed robust Kubernetes manifests for containerised deployments
 - Configured and managed Cloudflare DNS and CDN rerouting to AWS S3 buckets complete with TLS encryption
 - Integrated Google login to the onboarding flow for passwordless JWT authentication and to decrease user friction
 - Ensured security of the project by with proper AWS IAM usage and securely storing hashed passwords and secrets
+- Liaised with stakeholders to implement feature requests